QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 - valid parenthesis: if encounter ')' and if stack and stack[-1] == '(', pop the last '('
 - `string.lower()` convert to lower case
 - `string.isupper()`, `string.islower()`, `string,upper()`
+- when using zip(a, b) and a b have different lengths, could not iterate through all possible combinations

 todo:
 add more from algo: dp, greedy